 NATIONAL PEARL HARBOR REMEMBRANCE DAY

-In 2018, we recognize the 77th anniversary of the bombing of Pearl Harbor on December 7.
-National Pearl Harbor Remembrance Day is observed across the nation this day in honor of all those who lost their lives serving this nation at Pearl Harbor.
-There were more than 3,500 Americans who lost their lives or were wounded on that solemn day.
+Each year in the United States, National Pearl Harbor Remembrance Day honors all those who lost their lives when Japan attacked Pearl Harbor on December 7, 1941.
+More than 3,500 Americans lost their lives or were wounded on that solemn day.

-National Pearl Harbor Remembrance Day is also sometimes referred to as Pearl Harbor Remembrance Day or Pearl Harbor Day.
+The day is also sometimes referred to as Pearl Harbor Remembrance Day or Pearl Harbor Day.

-HOW TO OBSERVE
+HOW TO OBSERVE #PearlHarborRemembranceDay

-For the 77th anniversary, organizations across the country honored the memory of Pearl Harbor with tributes; survivors are sharing their stories and joining in reunions.
+Organizations across the country honor the memory of Pearl Harbor with tributes; survivors share their stories and join in reunions.
 Traditionally the Flag of the United States is flown at half-staff until sunset to honor those who lost their lives serving this nation at Pearl Harbor.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!